RezareSystems/angular-identity-server-examples/README.md

 ```
 #### Note: The UserProfile Service is application specific.
 You can replace the API call there with an API of your own that uses OAuth for Authentication
-# Angular Examples for using Identity Server
-Provides examples in Angular for how to interface with identity server